Sudden Infant Deaths: Baby dies after neck is caught in sleep tent - NZ Herald

 -Make sure babies have their own safe space to sleep.

--If you choose to share your bed with your baby, keep them safe by putting them beside you in their own baby bed, like a Pēpi-pod.
+-If you choose to share your bed with your baby, keep them safe by putting them beside you in their own baby bed, like a wahakura.

 -Don't smoke during pregnancy or in the home around a baby.